Terms of Website Use

 (b) the Supplier is given a reasonable opportunity of examining such Goods; and

-(c) the Customer provides reasonable co-operation to the Supplier to allow the Supplier to collect the Goods or (where agreed between the parties, or if asked to do so by the Supplier in the circumstances in clause 5.4) returns such Goods to the Supplier's place of business, the Supplier shall, at its option, repair or replace the defective Goods, or refund the price of the defective Goods in full.
+(c) the Customer provides reasonable co-operation to the Supplier to allow the Supplier to collect the Goods or (where agreed between the parties, or if asked to do so by the Supplier in the circumstances in clause 5.4) returns such Goods to the Supplier's place of business.

-5.3 The Supplier shall not be liable for the Goods' failure to comply with the warranty in clause 5.1:
+5.3 The Supplier shall not be liable for the Goods' failure to comply with the warranty in clause 5.1 if:

 (a) the Customer makes any further use of such Goods after giving a notice in accordance with clause 5.2;

 (b) the defect arises because the Customer failed to follow the Supplier's oral or written instructions as to the storage, installation, commissioning, use or maintenance of the Goods or (if there are none) good trade practice;

 (c) the defect arises as a result of the Supplier following any drawing, design or Goods Specification supplied by the Customer;

 (d) the Customer alters or repairs such Goods without the written consent of the Supplier;